tap349/tap349.github.io/_posts/2018-05-23-webpack-rails-webpacker.md

           # yarn cache is saved to this folder on CI server
           execute 'yarn install --cache-folder ~/.cache/yarn'

-          # don't run rake with rbenv_prefix -
+          # don't run rake with rbenv_prefix - rbenv is not installed
-          # rbenv is not installed on CI server
+          # on CI server and it's necessary to symlink its executable
+          # to ~/.rbenv/bin/rbenv on macOS locally
           #
           # run webpacker:compile instead of assets:precompile
           # to skip webpacker:yarn_install task at all: